PTSD and TBI

 Center for the Study of Traumatic Stress – 1) develops and carries out research programs to extend our knowledge of the medical and psychiatric consequences of war, deployment, trauma, disaster and terrorism, including weapons of mass destruction; 2) educates and trains health care providers, leaders, individuals and public and private agencies on how to prevent, mitigate and respond to the negative consequences of war, deployment, traumatic events, disasters and terrorism; 3) consults with private and government agencies on medical care of trauma victims, their families and communities, and their recovery following traumatic events, disasters and terrorism; 4) maintains an archive on medical literature related to the health consequences of traumatic events, disasters and terrorism of individuals, families, organizations and communities; and 5) provides opportunities for post-doctoral training of medical scientists to respond to and research the health consequences of trauma, disaster and terrorism, Bethesda, MD.
-Family Violence and Trauma Project, Joining Forces series and Courage to Care series.
+See Courage to Care collection.

 Centers for Disease Control and Prevention, Atlanta, GA